alejandro-matos/Airway-ML-CFD-Linux/README.md

 - **Automated Reporting**: Generation of clear, concise analysis reports
 - **User-Specific Data Management**: Secure data organization with individual user folders

-If you use {AppName} for your work, please cite:
+If you use the NOSSA App for your work, please cite:
 - **Research group work**:
   <!-- TODO: Add Uday and Dr. Lange's work citation if applicable -->
   > Uday and Dr. Lange's work on simulation verification